jbilander/sdbox/README.md

 ***

-Now with the surface mount stuff done we do the through-hole stuff, solder on two cut-down pins as support legs for the MicroSD Card Adapter, the Adapter will rest on these and make it be leveled correctly.
+Now with the surface mount stuff done we do the through-hole stuff, solder on two cut-down pins as leg support for the MicroSD Card Adapter, the adapter will rest on these and make it in level and the same height as the Nano.

 ***